charliejlin/creator-verse/README.md

 The following **optional** features are implemented:

-- [ ] Picocss is used to style HTML elements
+- [x] Picocss is used to style HTML elements
-- [ ] The content creator items are displayed in a creative format, like cards instead of a list
+- [x] The content creator items are displayed in a creative format, like cards instead of a list
-- [ ] An image of each content creator is shown on their content creator card
+- [x] An image of each content creator is shown on their content creator card

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [x] Used Typescript for additional type safety
+- [x] A loading screen while waiting for a response from the database
+- [x] Icons from react-icons
+- [x] A default 'No Image' is provided for creators with an undefined image link

 ## Video Walkthrough